Piyush495/frontend-practice-projects/README.md

 # Frontend Practice Projects 🚀

 A collection of small frontend projects built with **HTML, CSS, and JavaScript** while practicing web development.
-Each project is in its own folder with source code and a live demo link (hosted on GitHub Pages).
+Each project is in its own folder with source code.

 ---